MuSR: Testing the Limits of Chain-of-thought with Multistep Soft Reasoning: Background and Motivation

 One versatile technique is prompting, including various chain-of-thought strategies \citep{cot, treeofthought} and techniques to measure consistency \citep{wang2023selfconsistency, maieutic}.
 Using these approaches to solve reasoning problems end-to-end has shown to be challenging \citep{ye2022unreliability, zhang2023language, Xue2023RCOTDA, valmeekam2023large}.
 Our dataset is ideally suited to test the limits of these approaches: a system must extract facts from our stories, apply appropriate commonsense to interpret those facts, and finally use multistep reasoning to arrive at an answer.

 \paragraph{Why a synthetic benchmark} One alternative to the approach we describe could be to use human authoring.
 Our murder mystery domain is represented in the recent True Detective \citep{truedetective} dataset, which collects human-authored murder mysteries from \url{5minutemystery.com}.
 We argue that a synthetic benchmark is preferable for two reasons.
 First, it is scalable and can be renewed as more capable LLMs are produced.
 For example, if the mysteries on the aforementioned website are solved by future LLMs, it will be costly and challenging to collect a new dataset, whereas a synthetic benchmark can be refreshed with more complex reasoning and longer narratives.
 The disentangling of logical reasoning and text generation gives us a reusable lever for producing instances more complex than what systems themselves can solve.
 Second, because our dataset can be regenerated, issues with dataset leakage and exposure to test data become less of a concern.
-Finally, note that no part of our benchmark involves GPT-4 evaluating its own synthetically-generated reasoning; as long as the underlying information is faithfully preserved in the narrative, our data instances are valid test cases for any well-behaved reasoning system, which we verify by measuring human performance.
+Finally, note that while our benchmark involves GPT-4 generated narratives, the scaffolding of the construction process and the hidden facts involved mean that the final generated outputs are not trivially solvable with GPT-4.
+As long as the underlying information is faithfully preserved in the narrative, we believe our data instances are valid test cases for any well-behaved reasoning system, which we verify by measuring human performance.